danielle06/workshop-template/README.md

 2. Please *do your work in your repository's `gh-pages` branch*, since that is what is [automatically published as a website by GitHub][github-project-pages].

-3. Once you are done, please also [let us know][email] the workshop URL.
-If this is a self-organised workshop, you should also [fill in the self-organized workshop form][self-organized-workshop-form] (if you have not already done so), so we can keep track of all workshops.
+3. If this is a Centrally-Organsied workshop, please [send us][email] the workshop URL.
+If this is a Self-Organised workshop, please [fill in the Self-Organized workshop form][self-organized-workshop-form] to give us the workshop URL (this will also help us keep track of all workshops).
 We build the list of workshops on our websites from the data included in your `index.md` page.
 We can only do that if you [customize][customization] that page correctly *and* let us know the workshop URL.